sheenamnarula/sheenamnarula.github.io/content/author/admin/_index.md

 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My interests are doing things which i find interesting at particular moment."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""